CoffeeBeforeArch/pytest_guide/src/marks/skip.md

     assert result == num ** 2
 ```

-When we now try and run this test, we see not only that the test is skipped, but our summary message:
+When we now try and run this test, we see not only that the test is skipped, but our reason for why the test was skipped:

 ```
 cba@cba$ pytest test_functions.py::test_square -rs